pedroid999/pubsub-pretty-logger/README.md

 5. In the web interface:
    - Enter your Project ID and Subscription ID (or they'll be auto-filled from your .env file)
    - Click "Connect" to start receiving messages
+   - Add additional subscriptions without disconnecting existing ones
+   - Filter messages by subscription source
    - Use the sidebar controls to filter, pause/resume, or clear messages
    - Click on any message to expand and view its contents
+   - Toggle between light and dark mode using the switch in the header

 The web server features hot reloading, so any changes to the code will automatically restart the server.

+### Dark Mode

+The web interface includes a dark mode feature for comfortable viewing in low-light environments:

+- 🔄 **Theme Toggle**: Switch between light and dark themes using the toggle in the header
+- 💾 **Preference Saving**: Your theme preference is saved and persists between sessions
+- 🎨 **Consistent Styling**: All UI components and JSON editor are styled appropriately for both themes
+- 🖥️ **Responsive**: Dark mode works seamlessly across all device sizes

+### Multiple Subscriptions

+Connect to and monitor multiple Pub/Sub subscriptions simultaneously:

+- ➕ **Add Subscriptions**: Add new subscriptions without disconnecting existing ones
+- 🏷️ **Subscription Labels**: Each message displays which subscription it came from
+- 🔍 **Subscription Filtering**: Filter the message view by subscription
+- 🔌 **Individual Disconnect**: Remove specific subscriptions without affecting others
+- 💻 **CLI Support**: Use multiple subscriptions in command-line mode as well

 ### Web Interface Screenshots